 More than 5,000 cards for medical expenses have been distributed as well to the affected groups.
 Coordination is underway to obtain more medical cards for those who have not received them yet.

-She received an official letter from the Empowerment** Elimination, Anti-Corruption, and Funds Recovery Committee, affirming that the union was exempted.
+Kuku received an official letter from the Empowerment** Elimination, Anti-Corruption, and Funds Recovery Committee, affirming that the union was exempted.

+The Women Union was originally established “to support the weaker segments of society,” she said.
 The work of the food and beverage sellers, mainly done by women, will be legalised.
 Stalls donated by the Kofti Company will be placed at specific points in Khartoum.

 The new tea and coffee stalls will be painted red.
 They will contain a fan and will be hygienically equipped to fit with the seller.